Mara-Li/obsidian-enhanced-copy/README.md

 ## 📥 Installation

 - [ ] From Obsidian's community plugins
-- [x] Using BRAT with `https://github.com/Lisandra-dev/copy-reading-in-markdown`
+- [x] Using BRAT with `https://github.com/Lisandra-dev/obsidian-enhanced-copy`
 - [x] From the release page:
     - Download the latest release
-- Unzip `copy-reading-in-markdown.zip` in `.obsidian/plugins/` path
+    - Unzip `obsidian-enhanced-copy.zip` in `.obsidian/plugins/` path
     - In Obsidian settings, reload the plugin
     - Enable the plugin

 ## 🤖 Developing